lv2/lv2/README.md

 If symbolic links are a problem, configure with `--copy-headers` and copies will be installed instead.

-Note that include paths relative to `PREFIX` may not be changed, since projects using LV2 use include paths like:
+Headers are installed in two paths, the universal URI-based style:

     #include "lv2/lv2plug.in/ns/ext/urid/urid.h"

+and the newer simple core style:

+    #include "lv2/urid/urid.h"

+Projects are encouraged to migrate to the latter style, though note that this style of include path may only be used by official LV2 specifications.

 Documentation